dinos80152/php-design-pattern-lol/iterator/readme.md

   * Map
   * Enumeration
   * etc...
-* we could use Polymorphism on the item we got from different aggregation.
+* We can use Polymorphism because collections will implement the same interface.

 ## More